brandur/org/drafts/go.md

-Despite having worked for so many years with colleagues who were major proponents (or even contributors) to Go, I'd somehow gone this long without having ever written a production grade service in the language, having mostly dabbled with toy projects, small scripts, and minor contributions to existing software.
+Despite having worked for so many years with colleagues who were major proponents (or even contributors) to Go/Golang, I'd somehow gone this long without having ever written a production grade service in the language, having mostly dabbled with toy projects, small scripts, and minor contributions to existing software.
 That all changed in the last few weeks, where I had the opportunity to assemble a pretty serious project in the language from scratch.

 I took notes throughout the process so as not to lose my (relatively) fresh outlook on the language.